wasp-lang/open-saas/blog/src/content/docs/start/guided-tour.md

 :::caution[HOLD UP! ✋]

-If you haven't already, now would be the right time to [explore the app](https://opensaas.sh) in your browser:
+If you haven't already, now would be the right time to [explore our demo app](https://opensaas.sh) in your browser:
 - [ ] explore the landing page
 - [ ] log in to the demo app
 - [ ] make a test purchase